Kafeks/bspwm/README.md

 ## Requirements

 This script requires an Arch Linux based distribution.
-Tested on Arch Linux, EndeavourOS, Arco Linux and Manjaro.
+Tested on Arch Linux, EndeavourOS, Arco Linux and more.

-NVIDIA installation for Hyprland is not covered in this script.
+For Manjaro: It's possible that the installation can fail if required packages are not (yet) available.
+Please try to a later time of view.

+Hyprland does not officially support NVIDIA hardware.
+But many users have reported a successful installation.
 Please read: https://wiki.hyprland.org/Nvidia/

 ## Installation